-Role of the State in Close to Home
+How the Close to Home Continuum was Structured1

-As Close to Home was being implemented, OCFS and the NYS Division of the Budget (DOB) played important roles in designing, approving, financing, and overseeing implementation of C2H.
-Working closely with ACS, OCFS produced data projections for the number and types of beds needed and assisted in the program design and requirements for the limited secure placement model, which was an entirely new program model for ACS.
-OCFS provided intensive technical assistance and policy guidance to ACS, as the agency established its own infrastructure for assessment of placed youth, placement decisions, case management, oversight of programs, and the provision and oversight of aftercare in the community.

-OCFS established an Office of Close to Home Oversight (CTHO) to provide onsite technical assistance and compliance monitoring of the Close to Home program.
-CTHO visits C2H programs, meets with ACS' C2H implementation team, and reviews new policies and aftercare services.
-In addition, OCFS' Office of the Ombudsman (OOTO) expanded its role and jurisdiction to serve C2H youth, giving them the opportunity to contact an ombudsman with any concerns about their care or status.

-The combined efforts of agencies at both the state and city level were crucial in successfully transferring responsibility for youth justice from OCFS to ACS under Close to Home.

-HOW THE CLOSE TO HOME CONTINUUM WAS STRUCTURED30

-The continuum aimed to give judges and probation officers "an expanded toolbox" for supporting youth and families both at home and in their communities and minimizing the use of placement.31
+The continuum aimed to give judges and probation officers "an expanded toolbox" for supporting youth and families, both at home and in their communities, and minimizing the use of placement.^{II} Many of the new ATP programs were funded by a new funding stream called the Supervision and Treatment Services for Juveniles Program (STSJP), which provided fiscal incentives to counties and New York City for services across the continuum from prevention to reentry, focusing on those that could reduce detention usage and out-of-home placement.

-At the lowest end of the continuum were sentences for youth who scored low risk and who were adjudicated delinquents for lower level offenses that essentially amounted to little or no formal supervision in the community.

-The next step up included different levels of probation supervision, which would vary in intensity, based on risk of re-offense and offense severity.
-Accordingly, probation officers (POs) supervising higher-risk/severity clients would have smaller caseloads, enabling them to provide more intensive supervision and support.
-Meanwhile, youth who posed a low risk to public safety would have a lower level of supervision (and shorter supervision terms), with POs carrying a larger caseload.
-DOP could adjust its level of supervision, based on a youth's risk, offense severity, and performance.
-Furthermore, all three levels of probation supervision would be more intensive on the front end and decrease as a young person demonstrated progress, thereby incentivizing them to meet the terms of their sentence.

-For youth who required intensive support beyond regular probation (and who otherwise would have been placed, but for the existence of a community program), a new set of ATP programs were created.
-These programs could be accessed when a PO or judge recommended an alternative-to-placement.
-The new programs, which were implemented by not-for-profit organizations contracted with DOP, included:

-Advocate, Intervene, Mentor (AIM): AIM focuses on mentoring and advocacy, enlisting an advocate/mentor from within the young person's own community to engage him or her for at least seven hours over the course of a week.
+- At the lowest end of the continuum were sentences for youth who scored low risk and who were adjudicated delinquent for lower level offenses that essentially amounted to little or no formal supervision in the community. - The next step up included different levels of Probation supervision, which would vary in intensity, based on risk of re-offense and offense severity.
+Accordingly, Probation officers supervising higher-risk/severity clients would have smaller caseloads, enabling them to provide more intensive supervision and support.
+Meanwhile, youth who posed a low risk to public safety would have a lower level of supervision (and shorter supervision terms), with probation officers carrying a larger caseload.
+DOP could adjust its level of supervision, based on a youth's risk, offense severity and performance.
+Furthermore, at all three levels of probation supervision would be more intensive on the front end and decrease as a young person demonstrated progress, thereby incentivizing them to meet the terms of their sentence. - For youth who required intensive support beyond regular probation (and who otherwise would have been placed, but for the existence of a community program), a new set of ATP programs were created.
+These programs could be accessed when a Probation Officer or judge recommended an alternative-to-placement.
+The new programs, which were implemented by not-for-profit organizations contracted with DOP, included: - Advocate, Intervene, Mentor (AIM): AIM focuses on mentoring and advocacy, enlisting an advocate/mentor from within the young person's own community to engage him or her for at least seven hours over the course of a week.
 In addition, case planning is conducted via family team conferences.
-A PO is part of this team and continues to work with the youth and family after the advocacy/mentoring phase is completed.
-The average duration of the program is six months.

-Every Child Has an Opportunity to Excel and Succeed (ECHOES): ECHOES is an intensive level of probation with meetings four times per week, including Saturdays.
-Participants work with specialized POs and a nonprofit communitybased organization (CBO) to develop the skills they need to successfully transition to adulthood.
+A probation officer is part of this team and continues to work with the youth and family after the advocacy/mentoring phase is completed.
+The average duration of the program is six months. - Every Child Has an Opportunity to Excel and Succeed (ECHOES): ECHOES is an intensive level of probation with meetings four times per week, including Saturdays.
+Participants work with specialized probation officers (POs) and a nonprofit community-based organization (CBO) to develop the skills they need to successfully transition to adulthood.
 There are three goals: to create a positive personal relationship with an adult (the PO) in a life coaching model; to increase social and emotional competencies; and to gain employment skills.
 The PO facilitates individual counseling, group sessions, and connections to outreach services, while the CBO provides employment opportunities and externships, including stipends, and wraparound services, as needed.
 Average program duration is one year.

+1 Source: New York City Administration for Children's Services and Department of Probation.
+(2012).
+Re-envisioning Juvenile Justice in New York City: A Report from the NYC Dispositional Reform Steering Committee.
+New York: New York Administration for Children's Services and Department of Probation.

+^{II} A copy of the continuum, as noted in the final DSRC report, can be found on the Columbia Justice Lab website.